 Schools have been collecting student data by reading assessments for decades.
 The problem is that often this data is not analyzed to look for the specific indicators of dyslexia and other reading difficulties.
 A screener can focus on specific indicators so that educators can appropriately address the needs of students, often by conducting a further assessment that will identify strengths and weaknesses in language and reading tasks.

 Because reading is the most important skill in education, it is important that potential areas of difficulty are quickly identified and that intervention is available when a student is at risk for dyslexia.
-Research shows that when a child with dyslexia receives an early intervention that supports the development of neural pathways for reading, subsequent brain scans often appear similar to that of a good reader.
+Research shows that when a child with dyslexia receives an early reading intervention that supports the development of neural pathways for reading, subsequent brain scans often appear similar to that of a good reader.
 The longer a student goes without receiving an intervention, the more likely that academic deficits become disabilities.
 This may also be true with related difficulties that can arise when a student continues to struggle with reading: school failure, poor self-esteem, and behavior problems are common examples.

 Improve communication and get everyone on the same page